kingsmil/avengers/README.md

 >allows user to remove role/add role with ease even without given role mangement permission

 ## 2.$cursedword
+A feature using the pickle module inorder to store the words in a list
 >$cursedword:[text] in order to add text upon sending to kick the author of the text unless the author has the "avengers role"

 >$powerword:cleanse in order to clear all cursedwords